carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 - Explain the difference between compiling and training a CNN
 - Know how to select a loss function for your model
 - Understand what an optimizer is and be familiar with advantages and disadvantages of different optimizers
-- Define the terms: learning rate, batch size, epoch TODO
+- Define the terms: learning rate, batch size, epoch
+- Explain overfitting

 ::::::::::::::::::::::::::::::::::::::::::::::::